Warner Multimedia Ltd.

 |NSE 05:30 | 01 Jan||Warner Multimedia Ltd|

-During the year under review nil amount was being transferred to General Reserves.
+During the year under review Nil was transferred to General Reserve.

 FINANCE AND ACCOUNTS